FailAcademy/learning/wdp-vancouver/_lessons/week-02/04-intro-to-jquery.md

 ## Lab Activity

-We’ll continue to work on Project 2 in today’s lab.
+We’ll continue to work on the second part of Project 1 in today’s lab.

 You goal for today is to begin implementing the required interactive elements to the website using jQuery.